-This topic describes how you can use quality management in Microsoft Dynamics 365 for Finance and Operations to help improve product quality within your supply chain.
+This topic describes how you can use quality management in Dynamics 365 Supply Chain Management to help improve product quality within your supply chain.

 Quality management can help you manage turnaround times when you handle nonconforming products, regardless of their point of origin.
-Because diagnostic types are linked to correction reporting, Microsoft Dynamics 365 for Finance and Operations can schedule tasks to correct problems and prevent them from recurring.
+Because diagnostic types are linked to correction reporting, Supply Chain Management can schedule tasks to correct problems and prevent them from recurring.

 In addition to functionality for managing nonconformance, quality management includes functionality for tracking issues by problem type (even internal problems), and for identifying solutions as short-term or long-term.
 Statistics about key performance indicators (KPIs) provide insight into the history of previous nonconformance issues and the solutions that were used to correct them.
 You can use historical data to review the effectiveness of previous quality measures and determine appropriate measures to use in the future.

-When you set up a quality association, Finance and Operations can generate quality orders for various business processes, events, and conditions.
+When you set up a quality association, Supply Chain Management can generate quality orders for various business processes, events, and conditions.
 The quality association can cover a specific item, a specific group of items, or all items.